Dash-Industry-Forum/Guidelines-Security/10-General.inc.md

 In a DASH presentation, every representation in an adaptation set SHALL be protected using the same [=content key=] (identified by the same `default_KID`).

-Note: This means that if representations use different [=content keys=], they must be in different adaptation sets, even if they would otherwise (were they not encrypted) belong to the same adaptation set.
+This means that if representations use different [=content keys=], they must be in different adaptation sets, even if they would otherwise (were they not encrypted) belong to the same adaptation set.
+A `urn:mpeg:dash:adaptation-set-switching:2016` supplemental property descriptor ([[!DASH]] 5.3.3.5) SHALL be used to signal that such adaptation sets are suitable for switching.

 Encrypted DASH content SHALL use either the `cenc` or the `cbcs` <dfn>protection scheme</dfn> defined in [[!CENC]]. `cenc` and `cbcs` are two mutually exclusive [=protection schemes=].
 DASH content encrypted according to the `cenc` [=protection scheme=] cannot be decrypted by a DRM system supporting only the `cbcs` [=protection scheme=] and vice versa.